keeeto/IssueRaisingPresentation/PITCHME.md

 * Importance
     * High - *must* be included, release could be postponed without
-    * None - desireable for relaese, address if at all possible
+    * None - desirable for release, address if at all possible
     * Low - would be nice, but only if time allows
 * Urgency